-A Phase II Environmental Site Assessment was performed by HydroTech Environmental Engineering and Geology, DPC (HydroTech) in September 2022.
-During the Phase II investigation, Ground Penetration Radar (GPR) survey was performed utilizing a GSSI SIR-3000 Control Unit and a 400-megahertz shielded antenna.
+Phase II Environmental Site Assessment by HydroTech Environmental Engineering and Geology, DPC dated October 19, 2022

+During the Phase II investigation, a Ground Penetration Radar (GPR) survey was performed utilizing a GSSI SIR-3000 Control Unit and a 400-megahertz shielded antenna.
 The GPR survey was conducted at approximately 80% of the Site while the remaining 20% were covered by goods/trucks or utilized as office space.
-In the accessible portion, an oil/water separator is identified in the mid-northern portion of the building.
+In the accessible portion, an oil/water separator is identified in the midnorthern portion of the building.
 No other anomaly was observed during the survey.
 The survey also cleared all sampling locations of subsurface obstructions.
 A fill port was observed outside of the building on the sidewalk along Sackett Street.
 Both the oil water separator and fill port are marked in Figure 2.